ann-jrti/README.md/README.md

 Now I can build an end to end app using MERN stack.

-Still progressing and learning new technologies.
+Still progressing, learning new technologies and having fun coding.

 ### Main stack